-Canonical babbling involves the production of repeated consonant-vowel segments such as {ba}, {ata}, {di} or {yaya}.
-This milestone often occurs outside of a communicative framework (e.g., it may occur while the child is lying alone in his or her crib).
-It is typically achieved between 6 to 8 months (Lewedag, Oller, & Lynch, 1994; Steffens, Oller, Lynch, & Urbano, 1992), and delays of more than 2 to 3 months are associated with clinically significant delays in language, speech and/or hearing at later ages (Oller, Eilers, Neal, & Cobo-Lewis, 1998).
+Babbling.
+Canonical babbling involves the production of repeated consonant-vowel segments like {ba}, {ata}, {di} or {yaya}.
+This milestone often occurs outside of a communicative framework (e.g., it may occur while the child is lying alone in her crib).
+It is typically achieved between 6-8 months (Lewedag, Oller, & Lynch, 1994; Steffens, Oller, Lynch, & Urbano, 1992), and delays of more than 2-3 months are associated with clinically significant delays in language. speech and/or hearing at later ages (Oller, Eilers, Neal, & Cobo-Lewis, 1998).
 Canonical babbling has been linked to the onset of rhythmic hand banging or clapping, in the normal case and in children with babbling delays (Ejiri & Masataka, 2001; Locke, 1994; Locke, Bekken, McMinn-Larson, & Wein, 1995; Masataka, 2001).
 Like canonical babbling, rhythmic hand banging occurs outside of communication, but it appears to be linked to subsequent changes in word production as well as communicative gesture.
 For example, Masataka (2001) examined the onset of babbling and first words in infants with Williams Syndrome in relation to hand banging and series of other motor milestones (rolling, reaching, sitting, standing, walking).
 Hand banging correlated significantly both with babbling onset and with the subsequent emergence of first words, but did not correlate with other motor milestones, even though all milestones were delayed compared with norms for typically developing children.
 Hence this particular speech-gesture link appears to be quite specific.

-Word comprehension

-Between 8 to 10 months, typically developing children start to show systematic evidence of word comprehension.
-This milestone is correlated with the emergence of deictic gestures (e.g., giving, showing, pointing) and culturally derived gestural routines such as waving goodbye.
-These linked milestones are correlated in turn with a number of changes outside of communication, including first signs of tool use (Bates, Benigni, Bretherton, Camainoni, & Volterra, 1979), categorization on the basis of different feature correlations (Younger & Cohen, 1983, 1986), and imitation of novel acts not already in the child's repertoire (Gopnik & Meltzoff, 1994).
-Indeed, the 9-month border appears to be a developmental watershed, characterized by changes in cognition, communication and imitation that invite speculation about underlying neural causes (Bates, Thal, & Janowsky, 1992).
+Word comprehension.
+Between 8-10 months, typically developing children start to show systematic evidence of word comprehension.
+This milestone is correlated with the emergence of deictic gestures (e.g., giving, showing, pointing) and culturally derived gestural routines like waving bye-bye.
+These linked milestones are correlated in turn with a number of changes outside of communication, including first signs of tool use (Bates, Benigni, Bretherton, Shore, & McNew, 1979), categorization on the basis of different feature correlations (Younger & Cohen.
+1983, 1986), and imitation of novel acts not already in the child's repertoire (Gopnik & Meltzoff, 1994).
+Indeed, the 9-month border appears to be a developmental watershed. characterized bv changes in cognition, communication imitation invite and that speculation about underlying neural causes (Bates, Thal, & Janowsky, 1992).

-Regression analyses conducted on a large sample of children screened to exclude mental retardation or other neurological disorders (Thal, Bates, Goodman, & Jahn-Samilo, 1997) showed that word comprehension and both communicative and symbolic gesture production in this early age range all contribute significant variance (at the group level) to later delays in expressive language (but see dissociations, below).
-Word comprehension and early gestural production are also significantly and comparably delayed in children with mental retardation (e.g., both Williams Syndrome and Down Syndrome, Singer Harris, Bellugi, Bates, Jones, & Rossen, 1997), and in a subset of late talkers (Thal & Bates, 1988; Thal & Tobias, 1994) and children with focal brain injury (Dall'Oglio, Bates, Volterra, & Di Capua, 1994)
+Regression analyses conducted on a large sample of children screened to exclude mental retardation or other neurological disorders (Thal.
+Bates, Goodman, & Jahn-Samilo, 1997) showed comprehension that word and both communicative and symbolic gesture production in this early age range all contribute significant variance (at the group level) to later delays in expressive language (but see dissociations, below).
+Word comprehension and early gestural production are also significantly and comparably delayed in children with mental retardation (e.g., both Williams Syndrome and Down Syndrome - Singer Harris et al., 1997), and in a subset of late talkers (Thal & Tobias, 1994; Thal & Bates, 1988) and children with focal brain injury (Dall'Oglio, Bates, Volterra, & Di Capua, 1994).